Vice President Vance casts tie-breaking Senate vote to narrowly confirm Pete Hegseth as defense secretary

 Hegseth’s confirmation process has been mired in allegations of sexual assault, alcohol abuse and financial mismanagement of veterans’ charities, all of which he has denied.
 The Friday vote marked a significant victory for the Trump administration, which has gone to the mat backing Hegseth as its nominee, despite his lack of experience and allegations against him.

-Hegseth was in the Senate Friday night to watch his confirmation vote.
+Trump told reporters Friday night that he had called Hegseth from Marine One.
+Hegseth, who had been in the Senate Friday night to watch his confirmation vote, would “be a great secretary,” the president said.

+“We just heard that we have a great secretary of defense – we’re very happy about that, we appreciate everyone’s vote,” Trump told reporters in an early celebration as Vance was on his way to the Senate.

 McConnell echoed the phrase in a searing statement shortly after voting against Hegseth’s nomination, charging that “the restoration of ‘warrior culture’ will not come from trading one set of culture warriors for another.”